 Today, most inspections and maintenance plans are based on invasive investigations with drilling or sampling of the roadbed at discrete locations; this gives precise information but only at those points.
 With a growing road network requiring maintenance due to age and use, the need for information on its condition is increasing.
 Geophysical methods can then be a suitable solution to create a more comprehensive picture of the internal structure of our roads.

-The depth and resolution that can be achieved depends on the frequency of the transmitted electromagnetic pulse.
-A higher frequency results in higher data resolution, whilst a lower frequency results in better depth penetration.
 What frequency to use depends on the application, and what resolution and depth is required.
 For road embankment mapping (with total thickness and internal layers) frequencies around 450 MHz to 2.3 GHz are quite convenient.
 If the geology underneath the road are of interest as well, frequencies of 100 to 250 MHz can be used.

 Most often it is efficient to use two antenna frequencies or more at the same time, providing high resolution for thin asphalt layers with a high frequency antenna and a good overview of the total road embankment with a lower frequency antenna.
 As seen in the table below resolution changes with antenna frequency but this is also true for an increasing depth, meaning that objects need to be larger, at depth, to be identified.